OpenMined/PySyft/README.md

 $ python setup.py install
 ```

+### Common Installation Issues:
+- On macOS, you might get ```ld: library not found for -lssl```.
+It happens when openssl is missing.
+Kindly install openSSL, add it to you path and try again.
+You can also fix the issue by installing the appropriate Xcode Command line tools from [here](https://developer.apple.com/download/more/).

 ## Getting started
 To boot the entire PyGrid platform locally, we will use docker containers.
 To install docker the dependencies, just follow [docker documentation](https://docs.docker.com/install/).